Senior Living in Middlebury, VT

 List of Senior Living Retirement Communities & Senior Housing in Middlebury, VT

-The median cost of independent senior living in Middlebury, VT is $2,973 monthly.
-The lower priced senior living communities in the Middlebury area can be priced as little as $1,706 per month, while the most luxury Middlebury retirement communities can go up to $5,199 per month.
+The median cost of independent senior living in Middlebury, VT is $2,973 per month.
+The most affordable senior living communities in the Middlebury area can carry fees as little as $1,706 per month, while the most luxury Middlebury retirement communities can go up to $5,199 per month.

 There are 9 senior living, senior housing, elderly living apartments and retirement communities in Middlebury, Vermont.
 These 55+ retirement communities and housing residences provide accommodations to older adult Vermont residents, and may include studio and 1-bedroom assisted living or independent living units, as well as continuing care options.
 Middlebury senior housing can range in cost depending on amenities and services provided.
 Housing for seniors in Middlebury, VT may be in the form of senior apartment buildings or senior living communities.